sathyapriya-t/springboot/README.md

 **@SpringBootApplication** - This is where the spring boot project starts.

-**@Component** - This annotation creates object(bean) of the class and helps in IOC.
+**@Component** - This annotation creates object(bean) of the class and helps with IOC(Inversion of Control).
 The Objects are created in Spring IOC container which of type `ApplicationContext`.
 Using the Context/Container, we can get the bean.

+**@Autowired** - This annotation will inject the bean(Injecting class object/bean) which is created using @Component

+**@Primary** - For Dependency injection, if we have 2 or more class which implements the same Interface(Loose coupling) .That Interface is used for dependency injection as instance variable, then spring boot will be confused which one to inject.
+So in that time we need to add this annotation.
+Basically if there is confusion, the class which is annotated with @Primary will be preferred.

 <p style="padding-left:80px;"> </p>